tc39/notes/es9/2018-11/nov-29.md

 MHK: Another big reason is, if we use the module system to do this, we can save space for the committee to develop features that don't pollute the global namespace.
 This helps problems like

-TL: Doesn't using prototypes make it hard to add features in the future?
+TLY: Doesn't using prototypes make it hard to add features in the future?

 DE: There are mechanisms or that.
 For me, build-in modules have scopable virtualization.
 With the ___ maps proposal, you can take a built-in module, and ...